We’re living in

 this campaign?

-The campaign is supported by a coalition of like-minded organisations dedicated to creating a more responsible food system.
+The campaign is supported by a growing coalition of like-minded organisations dedicated to creating a more responsible food system.

 Supporters include